Perpendicular and Parallel Phase Separation in Two Species Driven Diffusive Lattice Gases: SHZ model : continuous and discontinuous phase transitions

 \subsection{\emph{Discontinuous} Transition}

 The \emph{discontinuous} transition for low $\rho$ is investigated in Fig.~\ref{fig:FORealOPSHZMain}.
 In particular, Fig.~\ref{fig:FORealOPSHZMain}(a) shows the average order parameter $\langle \Phi(\bm{k}_\perp) \rangle$, which clearly exhibits a jump discontinuity.
 At first-order (discontinuous) phase transitions one may expect hysteretic behaviour, where the behaviour of a system depends on its initial condition.
 However, such finite lattice models are ergodic, so we expect that sufficiently long trajectories will eventually forget their initial conditions, allowing access to a well-defined steady state.
 We checked that our simulations are long enough to achieve this by running simulations with both disordered and perpendicular initial conditions: our results for the order parameter are the same in both cases.
 The order parameter shown in Fig.~\ref{fig:FORealOPSHZMain}(a) shows this steady state behaviour.
+(The inset shows that almost identical results are obtained, independent of the initial condition, showing that the simulations are long enough to eliminate hysteresis.)

 To explore this discontinuous transition, we consider relatively small systems and perform very long simulations (total time $\tau=5.8\times10^6$).
 We adjust the field to $\cal E \approx$ $25$ for $\rho = 0.4$ so that the system is at coexistence between the homogeneous state and the perpendicular state.
 Fig.~\ref{fig:FORealOPSHZMain}(b) shows the probability distribution of the order parameter $\langle \Phi(\bm{k}_\perp) \rangle$ at phase boundary and Fig.~\ref{fig:FORealOPSHZMain}(c) shows a trajectory as the system switches between two metastable states.
 The probability distribution of the order parameter has two peaks (corresponding to the two states), separated be a trough.
 As the system size increases, the metastable states become increasingly well-defined and switches become increasingly rare.
 This is accompanied by a deepening of the trough in the probability distribution of the order parameter.
 For large system sizes, switches between the states become so rare that a reliable estimation of this probability distribution is not possible; hence the data is only shown for $L\leq 35$.